PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 Atomicity requires that each transaction be "all or nothing".

 ### Consistency
-The consistency property ensures that any transaction will bring the database from one valid state to another.
+Consistency  ensures that any transaction will bring the database from one valid state to another.

 ### Isolation
-The isolation property ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed sequentially, i.e., one after the other.
+Isolation ensures that the concurrent execution of transactions results in a system state that would be obtained if transactions were executed sequentially, i.e., one after the other.